It’s A Jungle Out There – Of Content That Is (Part 1)

 Maintenance burden.
 Maintaining overlapping tools and content creates a maintenance burden on teams that are already stretched.
 A tangled jungle of overlapping systems often needs custom integrations and/or complex extract-transform-load processes in order to stitch customer data together across disparate systems, and to make sense of who is consuming what content.
 New product releases add a ripple effect on existing content, requiring updates to keep the content current.
 When that content is owned by authors across the company, who may or may not have a well-oiled content maintenance process or the time to do the updates, contently quickly becomes stale and out of date.
 When Donna talked to a customer of a company she works with, they shared, “Support is fabulous, and I use them a lot, not just to deal with what’s broken and needs fixing, but as my main learning tool.”
 They declared that while they prefer to be self-serving, the online content they found is usually out of date, so they go straight to the help desk.
 While this might be helpful for this customer, what are the costs for the company?

 Does this sound familiar?
 Don’t despair!
 You’re not alone.
 In the “everyone is an author” era, where well-intentioned people and teams are doing whatever it takes to help customers succeed, this is the norm rather than the exception.
-The good news is that by following the logical steps we outline in Part 2, you can start to tame your content jungle.
+The good news is that by following the logical steps we outline in Part 2 and Part 3, you can start to tame your content jungle.
 And the sooner you start, the better off you and your customers will be.